xfdingustc/cwac-camera/README.markdown

 This is a function of how `MediaRecorder` works, and there is no current workaround in `CWAC-Camera` for this behavior.

-2. Taking photos in portrait mode, for some devices, will have a similar
-effect: the photo is saved in landscape, with an EXIF field in the JPEG indicating that the results should be rotated. `CWAC-Camera` detects this and tries to correct it, so the image is saved in portrait.
-However, this may consume too much memory at present, which is why Step #4 above calls for you to add `android:largeHeap="true"`.
-This will hopefully be rectified in a future version of this component.

-3. While a picture or video is being taken, on some devices, the aspect ratio of the preview gets messed up.
+2. While a picture or video is being taken, on some devices, the aspect ratio of the preview gets messed up.
 The aspect ratio is corrected by `CWAC-Camera` once the picture or video is completed, but more work is needed to try to prevent this in the first place, or at least mask it a bit better for photos.

-4. The Samsung Galaxy Ace refuses to honor a portrait preview in an activity that itself supports portrait or landscape.
+3. The Samsung Galaxy Ace refuses to honor a portrait preview in an activity that itself supports portrait or landscape.
 If you lock your activity to only display in landscape, the Galaxy Ace will probably work.